 Sell digital products

-These could be online PDF guides, ebooks, educational materials, digital templates, new fonts or graphics, music, or sound effects.
+These could be selling your photos online, online PDF guides, ebooks, educational materials, digital templates, new fonts or graphics, music, or sound effects.
 You can sell your products online with paying users able to download them directly to their devices.

 Start and monetise a YouTube channel